 HUD stands for the U.S. Department of Housing and Urban Development.
 The HUD Code is tailored specifically to manufactured homes and considers wind and other hazards and conditions in various parts of the nation.
-Since 1976, this national code that raised quality standards considerably.
+Since 1976, this national code has raised quality standards considerably.
 A manufactured home built after 1976 often bears little resemblance to the pre-1976 product.

 Theoretically, the HUD Code supersedes all state and local codes, so that manufactured homes are legal anywhere that conventionally constructed stick-built single-family homes are allowed.
 However, zoning boards and administrators have become exceedingly clever at inserting requirements that the factory-built unit cannot meet.

-For example, if the minimum width of a home is 25 feet, that will exclude the double-wide and certainly the older mobile home.
+For example, if the minimum width of a home is 25 feet, that will exclude most double-wide and certainly the older single-wide mobile home.
 Sometimes basements are required, and other requirements difficult to meet through factory-supplied homes may be imposed.

 Typically both developers and citizens simply give in to local zoning authority because all of the savings that could be realized through purchasing a factory-built unit would be given up in the legal battle against local zoning.

 Affordability does not necessarily mean that the building materials are inferior, although they may be.
-Major factors in keeping costs relatively low are controlled conditions within a factory so that weather, theft, and vandalism issues that are commonplace on conventional stick-built housing sites are all negated within a factory setting.
+Major factors in keeping costs relatively low are controlled conditions within a factory so that the weather, theft, and vandalism issues that are commonplace on conventional stick-built housing sites are all negated within a factory setting.

 In addition, the economies of standardization of materials apply, as well as the specialized expertise in constructing a particular rather limited set of designs.

-Manufactured housing accounts for quite a large percentage of the affordable housing units produced each year.
-Until we have a substitute system that produces more durable and architecturally appealing results, those of us who care about low-income or even moderate-income housing should be judicious in our criticism of the industry and its product.
+Until we have a substitute system that produces more durable and architecturally appealing affordable housing, those of us who care about low-income or even moderate-income housing should be judicious in our criticism of the industry and its product.